 Records with words (not just prefixes) that exactly match the query terms are ranked higher.

-This criterion is the one taking into account the settings that you have selected in Custom Ranking - defined below.
+This criterion takes into account the settings that you have selected using Custom Ranking.

 If you have multiple attributes in your Custom Ranking, the behavior will be the same as for the rest of the Ranking Formula: we’ll only look at a criterion to refine the ranking when there is a tie on all the previous criteria.